jiehwan/container-service-agent/README.md

 $ make clean
 ```
 /bin/ folder is created and **two binaries** you can see in the folder.
-**container-service** is client which can receive a command from server
+**container-service** is client which can receive a command from web server
 **container-serviced** is main daemon to check request form container-service and request to docker-launcher